top of page

 Cooking Potatoes Method #2 (*preferred): Heat oil on medium heat (3 out of 10) – when cooking the potatoes in a skillet, the oil should hit around ¼” height of the potatoes.
 Cook for 2 hours turning the potatoes every 15-30 minutes.
 When potatoes are golden-brown, remove from oil and set aside.

-2. In a separate pot, heat up Ghee or Olive Oil.
+2. In a separate pot, heat up Ghee OR Red Palm Oil.

 3. When hot, add Cumin, Mustard Seeds, Curry, Coriander, and Turmeric.
 Add Ginger & Jalapeno and stir for 1 minute.